Sliding Scale Of Idealism Versus Cynicism: Western Animation

 - Total Drama started out as a fairly idealistic parody of reality shows in its first season, with a few cynical moments and individual Downer Endings.
 In its second season, though, things took a turn for the cynical end.
 Tropes like the Satellite Love Interest were Deconstructed brutally, and the cast turned into a pretty good example of Black and Gray Morality.
 Season 3 can be considered somewhat a Reconstruction, returning to the formula of the first season with some things from the second lurking in, and the series now lies at the center of the scale.

 - My Little Pony: Friendship Is Magic is all things considered a very idealistic show.
 It should be noted however that the My Little Pony franchise as a whole is extremely idealistic, so this shouldn't come as a surprise.
 By comparison, FIM is a little more cynical in relation to earlier incarnations of the franchise.

 - It usually falls on the cynical side of the spectrum when it comes to the big bads.
 Out of the four of these over the first three seasons, only Nightmare Moon and Discord, via Fluttershy, in Season 3 have proven redeemable by the Power of Friendship.
 The others have been either destroyed or banished.
-Smaller, one-episode bullies usually just take off without learning a lesson, with The Great and Powerful Trixie the only one to turn up again and undergo some character development thus far.
+Smaller, one-episode bullies usually just take off without learning a lesson, with The Great and Powerful Trixie and Gilda the only ones to turn up again and undergo some character development thus far.